Thomas Gerard Hetherington: Landship Committee

 By December 1914, Hetherington had moved to Wormwood Scrubs Naval Air Station in London, as Divisional Transport Officer for the armoured car formation which was being assembled there.
 One of his engineer officers, Robert Francis Macfie, had been investigating the use of Holt tractors which ran on continuous tracks.
 When Macfie suggested that they be used to cross trenches on the battlefield, Hetherington joked that it would be better to "take a thing like the gasometer at the Oval, put on a couple of wheels like the Earl's Court Wheel, put your mechanism inside and put in some decent guns like 12-inch naval guns, then you can cross the Rhine".

 Although initially suggested in jest, Hetherington began work on a detailed design aided by his subordinates, which he submitted to his commanding officer, Murray Sueter, and became known as the "Hetherington Proposal".
 The three huge wheels were intended to be driven by electric motors using the power generated by submarine-type diesel engines.
 Including the 12-inch gun armament which weighed 47 tons, the total weight was calculated at 800 tons.
 Sueter persuaded Hetherington that this would be impossibly large, so a second design was produced, the "Revised Hetherington Proposal", this time of 300 tons, with three 40 foot diameter wheels and an armament of three twin turrets for 4-inch guns.
 At the end of January 1915, Sueter forwarded this design to Winston Churchill, the First Lord of the Admiralty who was desperate to find a way to overcome the static trench warfare which had developed, despite the fact that this was not really naval business.
-Churchill forwarded the plan to Jackie Fisher, the first Sea Lord, who passed them on to his gunnery expert, Percy Scott, whose opinion was that it would be too easily targeted by enemy artillery before it could be used.
+Churchill forwarded the plan to Jackie Fisher, the first Sea Lord, who passed it on to his gunnery expert, Percy Scott, whose opinion was that it would be too easily targeted by enemy artillery before it could be used.